Cassie Turner: Characterisation

 Her monster of an uncle sexually abused her and it took years upon years for her to come to terms with it all.
 Thankfully, this meek little mouse was chased away ages ago.
 By a sex kitten.
 Do not be fooled by her heavenly smile: Cassie is anything but angelic.
 She may have more energy than a legion of Duracell bunnies and be a natural when it comes to making friends and influencing people, but Cassie has a wild and wanton streak.
 Sure, it can be lots of fun, but it can also create a whole lot of trouble.
 Cassie used to be fiercely independent and headstrong, really knowing how to hold her own when it came to the boys of the Bay.

-Cassie has been described as having a "fiercely independent and headstrong" persona.
-While she is able to learn from her mistakes and has a knack when it comes to "winning friends and influencing people".
-Cassie's independence and "strong-will" is attributed to her upbringing.
-After many problems in her childhood she was forced to live with her grandmother, Joy (Elaine Lee) after her mother abandoned her.
-She was the only family Cassie had and has been described as "devastated" when she died.
-Cassie has also been the victim of child abuse; this initially meant she was "deeply troubled".
-However counseling helped her to "learn how to live without anxiety."
+Cassie has been described as having a “fiercely independent and headstrong” personality.
+Although she is capable of learning from her mistakes and demonstrates a talent for “winning friends and influencing people,” her strong will is largely attributed to her upbringing.

+Following a difficult childhood, she was forced to live with her grandmother, Joy (Elaine Lee), after being abandoned by her mother.
+As her only close family member, Joy’s death left Cassie “devastated.”
+Cassie was also a victim of child abuse, which initially left her “deeply troubled.”
+However, with the help of counseling, she was eventually able to “learn how to live without anxiety.”
 Vinson told Yahoo!7 that Cassie is "mature" for a fifteen-year-old.
 As she has had to go through so much in her life, she "is older in the head than she realises".
 She also said that at the same time she can act "naive because she is young".
 In 2005, the characters of Cassie, Martha and Matilda Hunter (Indiana Evans) were used by the Seven Network to promote their clothing range.
 The characters were seen on-screen dressed in items from their clothing line.